 Gone are the days when business was just limited to stores and company walls.
 Due to the full and quick accessibility to the internet, online marketing has changed the game completely.
 Over the past few year, several leading brands and companies have invested their time and money on Search Engine Optimization (SEO) and Social Media marketing.

 Unlike what many people assume, Google doesn’t have one set algorithm to rank sites.
 Rather, it keeps tweaking its ranking criteria to get the best on the top.
-A recent study on the online marketing policies of different companies revealed that over 74% of them believe that their ranks on search engines depend on their social signal metric, i.e., their followers on Facebook, Twitter, Instagram, etc. However, as per a new video released by Google’s Matt Cutts, Google no more counts on social media metric when it comes to SEO ranking.
+A recent study on the online marketing policies of different companies revealed that over 74% of them believe that their ranks on search engines depend on their social signal metric, i.e., their followers on Facebook, Twitter, Instagram, etc. However, as per a new video released by Google’s Matt Cutts, Google no more counts on social media metric when it comes to SEO ranking and website optimization.

 On the other hand, Neil Patel of Quick Sprout shared his point of view about the significance of Social Media metric and said that the performance of a company on social media platforms greatly influences its overall rank on the search engine.
 Therefore, it is unwise of the online marketers to give-up on social media marketing.
 Below are the reasons why his argument makes more sense.